banal banter

 and thats not popeye the sailor man

 How I became mem: I received an invitation from M to post on this blog and this was my first post.
 I needed a name to post.
 I wanted to be M but couldn't because M had already beaten me to it.
-I then thought of being em but then there is a pretty famous eM blogger around.
+I then thought of being em but then there is a pretty well known eM blogger around.
 I then toyed with being 'me' again someone else I knew had bagged it.
 Some suggested yum- I refused.

 (I had a math teacher in 7th std who would say (yum plus yun) into yum is equwaalto yumyum plus yunyum.
 Her classes made me very hungry).